Bunk (book)

 Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News is a 2017 book by Kevin Young that examines the history of hoaxes and fake news.

 Reception

 Writing in the Los Angeles Times, Colin Dickey found the book "a wild, incisive, exhilarating tour".
-While complemnting the research that had gone into the book, Annalisa Quinn—in a review published by NPR—found that Young's "knotted, clotted style" fustrating.
+While complementing the research that had gone into the book, Annalisa Quinn—in a review published by NPR—found that Young's "knotted, clotted style" frustrating.